 A number of my friends on Facebook have recently shared lists of ten books that have had the most lasting impact on their lives and challenged others to do the same.
-I decided to cheat a little bit, and post a separate category for childhood favorites and those that endured into adulthood.
-That there is no room on the list for The Great Gatsby, Invisible Man, or Underworld is astonshing–and subject to change as soon as an hour from now.
+I decided to cheat a little bit and post a separate category for childhood favorites and those that endured into adulthood.
+That there is no room on the list for The Great Gatsby, Invisible Man, or Underworld is astonishing–and subject to change as soon as an hour from now.

 Honorable Mentions–Childhood Favorites

 2. This series of books about Little League baseball and a boy whose father is, I think, missing in Korea.
 I’ve never been able to remember their titles or the author, but these books made a profound impact on me as a kid.
 Thanks, Toole County Library!

 Tied for 10th-2nd Places

 The Once and Future King by T.H.
 White

 “Perhaps we all give the best of our hearts uncritically–to those who hardly think about us in return.”

 Walden by Henry David Thoreau

 “We must learn to reawaken and keep ourselves awake, not by mechanical aids, but by an infinite expectation of the dawn, which does not forsake us in our soundest sleep.”

 Twenty Love Poems and a Song of Despair by Pablo Neruda